Sports Administration, MA Global Sports Communication Specialization

 |MSA 475-DL||Global Sports Communication (hybrid course available only at Northwestern Qatar Campus)|

 |MSA 476-DL||Principles and Practice of Strategic Communication and Public Relations (hybrid course available only at Northwestern Qatar Campus)|

 |MSA 477-DL||Media Literacy in Sports (hybrid course available only at Northwestern Qatar Campus)|

 |MSA 479-DL||Practical Experience in Global Sports Communication (hybrid course available only at Northwestern Qatar Campus)|

 About Final Project

 The capstone project course is the culmination of the MSA program and demonstrates a student's mastery of the curriculum and a firm understanding of the fundamental principles that guide the diverse field of sports administration.
 Students may choose this course to fulfill their capstone requirement.
 Students may also choose to complete a thesis.
-The final thesis project should be viewed as an opportunity to engage in sustained independent study on a sports administration topic that draws on and integrates a number of different perspectives that students have been introduced to in various MSA courses.
-The project must consist of original intellectual analysis (but need not consist of primary research from student) that addresses a contemporary sports administration problem defined and developed in concert with an extensive literature search.
+The final thesis project should be viewed as an opportunity to engage in a sustained independent study on a sports administration topic that draws on and integrates a number of different perspectives that students have been introduced to in various MSA courses.
+The project must consist of original intellectual analysis (but need not consist of primary research from the student) that addresses a contemporary sports administration problem defined and developed in concert with an extensive literature search.
 The thesis project can begin from a question arising in a student’s work setting that could be appropriately addressed by material learned in the program.